rachelnertia/rachelnertia.github.io/_drafts/intro-to-std-chrono.md

 ### Clocks

 [**Clocks**](http://en.cppreference.com/w/cpp/concept/Clock) are time providers, consisting of a starting point ("epoch") and a tick rate.
 A clock has a `now()` member function that returns how much time has passed since the starting point.
 The standard library provides three clocks for your basic out-the-box time-getting functionality, the main one being [`system_clock`](http://en.cppreference.com/w/cpp/chrono/system_clock).
-You can create your own class/thing that satisfies the Clock concept.
+If you need to, you can create your own class or bundle that satisfies the Clock concept.

 ### Time Points